How Quarterly Business Review Generator Compiles QBR Data

 What does the 7-section QBR include?+

 Executive Summary (key metrics, trends, headline insight), Pipeline Health (open value, coverage, stage distribution), Win/Loss Analysis (rates, themes, loss reasons), Deal Velocity (days-to-close by stage, bottlenecks), Rep Performance (per-rep metrics with benchmarking), Risk Factors (at-risk deals, concentration, seasonal), Strategic Recommendations (AI-reasoned action items with evidence).
+The README walks through configuration in under 10 minutes, including test data for validation.

 Can I change the lookback period?+

 Yes — the lookback period is configurable in the workflow.
 Default is 90 days (one quarter).
 You can set it to 30, 60, 180, or 365 days for monthly, bi-monthly, semi-annual, or annual reviews.
+Review the error handling matrix in the bundle — it documents the recovery path for each failure mode.

 Can I use HubSpot instead of Pipedrive?+